Upon its entry into force, the Solvency II Directive included two review clauses:

 None.

-Standard Formula: Equity SCR and symmetric adjustment
+Standard Formula: SCR actions

 Objective: Provide room for manœuvre to undertakings so that they can contribute to the financing of real economy.